senecadene/employee_handbook/README.md

 Welcome to Seneca Systems.

 The goal of this handbook is to get you familiar with the company, our values, and the standard policies by which we abide.
-We've tried to keep the legaleze to a bare minimum and if you have any questions please do not hesitate to ask your manager.
+We've tried to keep the legalese to a bare minimum and if you have any questions please do not hesitate to ask your manager.

 # Table of Contents